-- 10.01 Electronic Communications, Signatures, and Records: Subject to any limitations contained in Treasury Regulation section 1.401(a)-21 and any other applicable federal or state law or regulation, Depositor acknowledges and agrees that the Custodial Account shall be subject to the provisions of any uniform electronic transactions acts, as passed in the state where the Custodian is organized, and the federal Electronic Signature in Global and National Commerce Act (ESIGN Act, as contained in 15 U.S.C.
+- 10.01 Electronic Communications, Signatures, and Records: Subject to any limitations contained in Treasury Regulation section 1.401(a)-21 and any other applicable federal or state law or regulation, Depositor acknowledges and agrees that the Custodial Account shall be subject to the provisions of the Uniform Electronic Transactions Act, as passed in the state where the Custodian is organized (Kansas Statutes Annotated (KSA) Sections 16-601 et seq.), and the federal Electronic Signature in Global and National Commerce Act (ESIGN Act, as contained in 15 U.S.C.
 7001), as those laws pertain to electronic communication, electronic signatures, and electronic storage of Custodial Account records.
-In lieu of the retention of the original records, Custodian may cause any, or all, of its records, and records at any time in its custody, to be photographed or otherwise reproduced to permanent form, and any such photograph or reproduction shall have the same force and effect as the original thereof and may be admitted in evidence equally with the original. - 10.02 Severability: If any provision of this Custodial Account Agreement is found to be illegal, invalid, void or unenforceable, such provision shall be severed and such illegality or invalidity shall not affect the remaining provisions which shall remain in full force and effect.
+Pursuant to KSA section 9-1130(f), in lieu of the retention of the original records, Custodian may cause any, or all, of its records, and records at any time in its custody, to be photographed or otherwise reproduced to permanent form, and any such photograph or reproduction shall have the same force and effect as the original thereof and may be admitted in evidence equally with the original. - 10.02 Severability: If any provision of this Custodial Account Agreement is found to be illegal, invalid, void or unenforceable, such provision shall be severed and such illegality or invalidity shall not affect the remaining provisions which shall remain in full force and effect.
 Neither Depositor's or Custodian's failure to enforce at any time or for any period of time any of the provisions of this Agreement shall be construed as a waiver of such provisions, or Depositor's right or Custodian's right to enforce each and every such provision.

 General Instructions - Section references are to the Internal Revenue Code unless otherwise noted.
 Purpose of Form - Form 5305-A is a model custodial account agreement that meets the requirements of section 408(a) and has been pre-approved by the IRS.
 A traditional individual retirement account (traditional IRA) is established after the form is fully executed by both the individual (Depositor) and the Custodian and must be completed no later than the due date (excluding extensions) of the individual's income tax return for the tax year.
 This account must be created in the United States for the exclusive benefit of the Depositor or his or her beneficiaries.
 Do not file Form 5305-A with the IRS.
 Instead, keep it with your records.
 For more information on IRAs, including the required disclosures the Custodian must give the Depositor, see Pub.
 590, Individual Retirement Arrangements (IRAs).
 Definitions - Custodian.
 Depositor: The Depositor is the person who establishes the custodial account.
 Identifying Number - The Depositor's social security number will serve as the identifying number of his or her IRA.
 An employer identification number (EIN) is required only for an IRA for which a return is filed to report unrelated business taxable income.
-An EIN is required for a common fund created for IRAs.
+An EIN is required on a common fund created for IRAs.
 Traditional IRA for Nonworking Spouse - Form 5305-A may be used to establish the IRA custodial account for a nonworking spouse.
-Specific Instructions - Article IV: Distributions made under this article may be made to a separate IRA custodial account established by the nonworking spouse.
 Specific Instructions - Article IV: Distributions made under this article may be made in a single sum, periodic payment, or a combination of both.
 The distribution option should be reviewed in the year the Depositor reaches age 701⁄2 to ensure that the requirements of section 408(a)(6) have been met.